josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 You can even import and use Markdown files _inside of_ other files if you want to, although I won't get into that here.
 (It's a handy option if you want some per-page styling for Markdown content, though.)

-Let's cover a couple other nice features of MDSvex before moving on.
+Let's cover a couple other nice features of mdsvex before moving on.

 ### Code blocks in markdown

-One extremely handy feature of MDSvex is that it comes with prism.js pre-installed and ready to use.
-All you need to do is note in your Markdown code what language a code block is, and MDSvex will highlight it accordingly, like so:
+One extremely handy feature of mdsvex is that it comes with prism.js pre-installed and ready to use.
+All you need to do is note in your Markdown code what language a code block is, and mdsvex will highlight it accordingly, like so:

 ```markdown
 \```js